-And yes I agree, it’s great to let go of what no longer serves you.
+And yes, I agree, it’s great to let go of what no longer serves you.

-So my point here is don’t be shamed into throwing all your babies out with your bathwaters.
+So my point here is don’t be shamed into throwing all your babies out with all your bathwaters.

 Ray Bradbury’s assertiveness, playfulness, and self-regard made him independent enough to create and enjoy a liminal place packed with meaningful objects to work and dream in.